 In addition to these distinctions, there are several others that set hypnotherapy apart from hypnosis.
 They include:

-- Hypnotist vs Hypnotherapist – Hypnotherapy is performed by a certified hypnotherapist.
+- Hypnotherapist vs Self-Hypnosis – Hypnotherapy is performed by a certified hypnotherapist.
 In general, hypnotherapists are required to complete more advanced training, and therefore, they offer a more complete and therapeutic hypnosis experience.
-Hypnotists on the other hand may have completed an online training or in-person course, but overall, their studies tend to be much more limited.
+Hypnosis can be conducted via a 1-on-1 session, but it’s also self-administered, through recordings and scripts.

 - Tailored to Your Needs – Each patient seeking hypnosis has his or her own subconscious thinking patterns.
 And these subconscious thoughts are what keep a negative behavior in place.
 For hypnosis to be effective, the experience must be tailored to reversing this “root cause.”
 In general, hypnotherapy seeks to understand the root causes of an addiction, phobia, or compulsion, and deliver therapy that is designed to reverse the subconscious source.
 Hypnotism, on the other hand, may not provide such a personalized approach.
 In fact, many hypnotists offer a generalized, one-size-fits all approach.